pingcap/tidb/docs/design/2023-04-11-pause-user-ddl-when-upgrading.md

 1. Same as step-1 in the selection plan.
 2. Notify the cluster that all TiDB enters to pause executing user DDL operations.
 Notification method:
    1. Same as step-2.a in the selected plan.
-   2. All TiDBs: Watch /tidb/server/global_up3rading path, the TiDB that receives the notification sets the upgrading_mode to on, for example:
+   2. All TiDBs: Watch /tidb/server/global_up3rading path, the TiDB that receives the notification sets the upgrading mode to on, for example:
-      - You can add a field to ServerInfo to show whether it has upgrading_mode mode turned on.
+      - You can add a field to ServerInfo to show whether it has upgrading mode turned on.
       - You can add /tidb/server/global_upgrading_all_nodes/ and all TiDB receiving notifications will have their IDs set on it.
-   3. New TiDB: Check whether the upgrading_mode mode of all surviving TiDBs is turned on, wait if it is not turned on, and enter the next process if it is turned on.
+   3. New TiDB: Check whether the upgrading mode of all surviving TiDBs is turned on, wait if it is not turned on, and enter the next process if it is turned on.
 3. Same as steps 3 to 5 in the selection plan.
 Where step-3.ii has another way:
    1. When the owner executes, the user DDL operations are filtered out directly.
 Similar to the description in step-3.b in the selection plan, but the DDL job state is not updated (ie not persisted to the storage layer).
 In addition, the running DDL may require special handling.
 4. Resume normal execution of DDL mode